EpicOrange/riichi_advanced/documentation/mahjongscript.md

 end
 ```

-The first handler will run after any existing handlers for that event, while the second handler will run before any existing handlers.
+`on` can be used to append or prepend to the list of existing handlers.
+In the above example, the second handler will run before the first handler.

 ### `define_set`: Define a set for reference in matches